voronianski/node-tweet-cli/README.md

 $: npm install -g node-tweet-cli
 ```

-You will be able to use ``tweet`` commands in your shell.
+You will be able to use ``tweet`` command in your shell.

-Authorize with your twitter account and start tweeting from bash, zhs, whatever :)
+Start with authorizing your twitter account and start tweeting :)

 ## Commands to use

-There are few commands here:
+There are description of available commands here:

 ### tweet login

-The ``tweet login`` command manages such flow:

-1. It redirects you to ``http://twitter.com/oauth/authorize?oauth_token=..``
-2. Authorize twitter and get a PIN
-3. Enter PIN in the terminal prompt
-4. Voilà!
-You are able to tweet from your terminal
+The ``tweet login`` command manages authorization flow.
+It redirects you to ``http://twitter.com/oauth/authorize?oauth_token=..`` where you need to login and get a PIN.
+Enter PIN in the terminal prompt and "voilà!" - you are able to tweet from your terminal.

 ```bash
 $: tweet login